fivequarters/q5/docs/release-notes/fusebit-cli.md

 _Released 8/10/20_

 - **Enhancement**.
-Enable `fuse function ls --search` to search for functions by attributes contained in the configuration or metadata of the function.
+Enable `fuse function ls --search` to search for functions by properties contained in the configuration or metadata of the function.

 ## Version 1.8.2